MisterJimson/beyond/README.md

 ### Page
 A Widget that takes up the entire view of your application and can be navigated to and from.
 Pages contain other Widgets that are used to compose UI.
 ### ViewModel
 A class that contains all the logic and state management for a Page or other component.
-Provides a way to interact and react to its state.
+Provides a way to interact with and react that state.
 Every Page should have a ViewModel.
 Other UI components that aren’t Pages can also have ViewModels when needed.
 See more below about state management.
 ### Service
 A class that provides a way for the app to interact with something outside of its control.
 Some examples are: web APIs, native device APIs, SDKs.
 Ideally services should hold minimal amounts of state.
 ### Manager
-A class that holds some global state and provides ways to interact and react to that state.
+A class that holds global state and provides ways to interact with and react to that state.
 ## State Management
 TODO
 ## Service Location & Dependency Injection